Do brussel sprouts make more babies?

 Absolutely not.

-Brussels are still a good and healthy food that can support fertility health.
+Brussel sprouts are still a good and healthy food that can support ceartain aspects of fertility health.

-They’re great at reducing excessive estrogen levels, which is helpful for people who have an accumulation of waste in their body (dampness).
+They’re great at reducing excessive estrogen levels, which is helpful for people who have too much estrogen, but also helpful for people who have an accumulation of waste in their body that often relates to the pattern of imbalance in the body called “Dampness” in Chinese medicine.

 They’re also a great source of Vitamin C, that we need more of in winter when they’re in season, along with having high levels of Vitamin K that can help regulate blood flow.

-Interestingly, Chinese medicine has talked about higher baby conception rates in winter for several thousand years – and we understand this to be related not to diet, but to the organ system that relates to winter.
+Interestingly, Chinese medicine has talked about higher baby conception rates in winter for a very long time – and we recognise that this is not related to diet, but to the organ system that corresponds to the winter season.

-Winter is dominated by the ‘Kidneys’ in Chinese medicine, and the kidneys are connected to the reproductive system – think adrenal glands and hormone production such as Progesterone relating to fertility and pregnancy.
+Winter corresponds to the ‘Kidney organ system’ in Chinese medicine understanding, and the kidneys control and support the reproductive system – think adrenal glands and hormone production such as Progesterone relating to fertility and pregnancy.

-When we enter the ‘kidney season’ our reproductive system becomes more active, and conception rates increase.
-If we further support this with ‘kidney strengthening’ foods and the right lifestyle we can even optimise conception at this time of year.
+When we enter the ‘kidney season’ our reproductive system is more strongly supported (if we live in balance with the season and our unique health pattern and needs), and conception rates increase.
+If we further support this season with ‘kidney strengthening’ foods, certain herbs (if needed, and only prescribed by a practitioner), and the right lifestyle we can optimise conception at this time of year.

 100g of Brussel Sprouts contain: